Jackcfchow/Computational-Statistics-paper/README.md

 # CompStat_Chow

-# This is the Computational Statistic term paper of CHow Ching Fung (3303229).
+# This is the Computational Statistic term paper of Chow Ching Fung (3303229).
 This repository contains three files.
 1) A PDF of the term paper.
 2) An R script that generates the result presented in the paper.